Zarr

 Zarr, despite its name, is not a scary format.
 It’s designed for data that is too big for users’ machines, but Zarr makes data small and organizes it in a way where users can take just the bits they need or distribute the load of processing lots of those bits (stored as chunks) across many machines.

 The Zarr data format is a community-maintained format for large-scale n-dimensional data.
-A Zarr store consists of compressed and chunked n-dimensional arrays.
+A Zarr store consists of chunked and compressed n-dimensional arrays.
 Zarr’s flexible indexing and compatibility with object storage lends itself to parallel processing.

 A Zarr chunk is Zarr’s unit of data storage.
-Each chunk of a Zarr array is an equally-sized block of the array within a larger Zarr store comprised of one or more arrays and array groups.
-These blocks or chunks of data are stored separately to make reading and updating small chunks more efficient.
+Each chunk of a Zarr array is an equally-sized block of the array within a larger Zarr store.
+The larger Zarr store is comprised of one or more arrays and array groups.
+The Zarr chunks are normally stored in separate objects in object storage to make reading and updating individual chunks more efficient.

-Read more in the official tutorial: Zarr Tutorial
+Read more in the official zarr-python user guide: Zarr User Guide

 Zarr Version 2 and Version 3